 The University of Washington at Seattle houses the College of Education at its head campus in Seattle, Washington.
 This school confers the Master of Education with a variety of specialties for students and certified teachers.
 This school is regionally accredited by the WASC.

 There are 16 different specializations for the MEd at UW.
 These include Instructional Leadership, Teacher Education, and Social and Cultural Foundations.
 Many of these pathways have comprehensive requirements, so students are encouraged to research their chosen field to ensure that this university is the right choice.
+Most of these degrees require at least 39 credit hours of course work.
+This includes student teaching experiences and research projects.
+Sample courses include:

 Students have a unique option at this school: they can choose to individualize not just their degree plan, but also their major project.
 Some of the options include a thesis, a portfolio, a research paper, or an internship.
 The possibilities are endless; however, the final project must be approved by the department.